Jithsaavvy/Deploying-an-end-to-end-keyword-spotting-model-into-cloud-server-by-integrating-CI-CD-pipeline/README.md

 Now, the model artifacts are ready and are built into an web API, it's the time for deployment to host this application.
 To facilitate them a step further, `docker` would be a great tool.
 [Docker](https://www.docker.com/) eases the developers to package applications or software which can be easily reproduced on another machine.
 It uses containers to pack any applications with its dependencies to deploy in another environment.
 Generally, it is not a mandatory tool or step for deployment as it can also be done without dockers but they serve many purpose like portability, scalability, version control, no dependency hassles etc. Thus, docker is a great tool in the deployment cycle.

 The main idea of using docker in this project is, to package and build a `docker image` from the FLASK application with necessary files and containerize them into a `docker container` which can be deployed in any server (in this case - Heroku cloud server).
 [Dockerfile](./Dockerfile) contains all the commands needed to build an image.
-It serves as a bridge in the `CI/CD` pipeline.
+The command to install external packages for any `Debian or Ubuntu` based systems are also added.
+The `docker` serves as a bridge in the `CI/CD` pipeline between the web app and cloud server.

 ### GitHub Actions